 The following principles lie at the core of the transformative and ambitious 2030 Agenda and drive the process of implementation.
 These principles are reflected in the SDGs and targets.
-These principles are also reference for the audit in developing the audit objective and criteria.

 National ownership

 The 2030 Agenda explicitly recognizes the importance of national ownership of development strategies.
 The SDGs are global targets that should be adapted through national processes to national circumstances.
 Each country must define national targets based on national priorities.